-- Audits are due to the CSA Fiscal Coordinator not later than 30 days after the originally scheduled date of the program in order to receive funding reimbursement.
-All date changes should be communicated to the CSA Fiscal Coordinator prior to the original date, in order to ensure the audit can be processed. - Programming funds will only be disbursed after submitting a CSA Programming Funds Audit Form, all original, itemized receipts for fundable programming expenses and an assessment of the program.
-Audits submitted later than 30 days from the communicated scheduled date will be considered void. - Programming funds reimbursement checks will not be reissued due to check expiration. - If an outside speaker/DJ/performer is being paid for services, it is preferred that they send you an invoice showing that you have paid.
+- Audits are due to the CSA Fiscal Coordinator not later than 30 days after the scheduled date of the program in order to receive funding reimbursement.
+Any programming event date change should be communicated to the CSA Fiscal Coordinator prior to the original submitted date, in order to ensure the audit can be processed from the date the event actually occurs. - If a date change causes a program to move to a different funding period, the approved status / approved funding of the program is not guaranteed as the Allocations committee may need to review the program and available funds again. - The CSA Fiscal Coordinator will send communication to organizations after their scheduled program with instructions for completing the audit, including the audit due date and how to request an extension of their audit due date.
+Reimbursement programming funds will only be disbursed after submitting a CSA Programming Funds Audit Form, all original, itemized receipts for fundable programming expenses and an assessment of the program.
+Audits submitted later than 30 days from the communicated scheduled date will be considered void. - o If an organization requires additional time to complete an audit they may request an extension by contacting the CSA Fiscal Coordinator - Programming funds reimbursement checks will be distributed to student organizations via the Resource Room.
+Checks expire within 120 days and will not be reissued due to check expiration. - If an outside speaker/DJ/performer is being paid for services, it is preferred that they send you an invoice showing that you have paid.
 If that is not available, please submit a copy of a cashed check along with a flier for your event. - Audits should include all original, itemized receipts showing paid and proof of any income if the event raised funds or received sponsorship.
 After the audit has been reviewed, the Fiscal Coordinator will work with the student organization to determine if a donation needs to be made to a 501(c)3 organization to ensure the organization does not profit. - In the event that a scheduled program does not occur, programming funds cannot be released.
-CSA Allocations is not responsible for cancellations, unfavorable weather conditions, or contingencies that otherwise affect the occurrence of a scheduled program. - Placeholder paragraph for detailed information on student financial aid reporting in the programing audit.
+CSA Allocations is not responsible for cancellations, unfavorable weather conditions, or contingencies that otherwise affect the occurrence of a scheduled program. - If funds are used on a cash equivalent item (gift card, voucher, or other item that can be used to pay educational expenses included in the cost of attendance) used as a prize, gift, or award then an additional audit form must be submitted for federal student aid requirements.